rough93/Brain-Ruler-2/README.md

 # Changelog

+## 2.0.3 - 02/16/2024
+- Major implementation of brain meshing to complete accurate and quick direct search measurements
+- General improvements to code functionality and UX across all functions
+> [!NOTE]
+> You will need to re-run pre_processing on subjects to take advantage of the improved direct search functionality

 ## 2.0.2 - 02/15/2024
 - Minor code fixes related to EEG preprocessing and search
 - Added import of Z-start for preprocessing